Skip to main content

 Embed into each unit a regular meeting about sustainability, and discuss ‘how we can do better’

-2. Medicines and supply chain
+2. Medicines, Devices and Supply chain

 By working with our suppliers to ensure that all of them meet or exceed our commitment on net zero emissions before the end of the decade.
 Medicines account for 25% of the emissions within the NHS.